5 reasons why you can’t focus at work (and what to do about it)

 One recent study says alertness, attention span, and vigilance take a nosedive.
 In the workplace, you’re more likely to make mistakes and less likely to learn, participate, and come up with ideas.

-Long-term, a continued lack of sleep can even destroy brain cells.
+Long-term, a continued lack of sleep can affect cognitive health.
 A study published in the Journal of Neuroscience found that sleep deprivation permanently kills brain cells in mice — and it may well do the same in humans.
+Sorry to be the bearer of bad news, new parents!

 The fix